-Squid Fishing in Port Phillip bay Is Simple.
-First your Going to need the right Tackle set up .
+Squid Fishing is Simple.
+First your going to need the right tackle set up .
 This will be a selection of Egi Squid jigs.
-I Keep a range of Colours in my tackle box.
-Different fishing conditions will require Using different color Squid jigs .
-On a Cloudy Day i might Rig up a bright colours Jig.
-As They Hunt with there Eyes So water clarity is very import and a squid needs to see you jig .
-If your New to squid fishing , your better of just watching the video below i run through every thing , i would want to know when starting out for squid.
+I keep a range of colours in my tackle box.
+Different fishing conditions will require using different coloured squid jigs .
+On a cloudy day i might rig up a bright coloured jig.
+As they hunt with there eyes so water clarity is very import and a squid needs to see you jig .
+If your new to squid fishing , your better of just watching the video below i run through everything you would need to know when starting out for squid fishing.

 Squid Jigs And All the Hype ?
 Choosing the right Jig